xinsuiyuer/minit/README.md

 Build minit by running `make` (or otherwise compiling the `.c` file into an executable).
 Put the resulting executable in your container's filesystem and set it to run as the root process when your container starts.
+Alternately, if your container is running Ubuntu there's a [minit PPA](https://launchpad.net/~chazomaticus/+archive/minit) you can add instead of building minit yourself.

 When minit starts up, it `exec`'s `/etc/minit/startup`, then goes to sleep `wait`ing on children until it gets a `SIGTERM` (or `SIGINT`, so you can stop